woojung1234/woojung1234.github.io/content/en/about/accomplishments.md

 weight: 40

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: '수강 전공 과목'
+title: 'coursework'
-subtitle: 통계학과
+subtitle: the Department of Statistics

 # Date format
 #   Refer to https://docs.hugoblox.com/customization/#date-format